fleetdm/fleet/website/resources/security-awareness/2022-05-security-awareness-slides.md

 ## 2FA

-1. Enable it on your Google and GitHub accounts.
+1. Enable it on your Google, Slack and GitHub accounts.
-2. Make sure Yubikeys are on thei way.
+2. Make sure your Yubikeys are on their way.
 3. When you receive them, add them to your accounts and let *#g-security* know.

 ## Password manager

-* Install the password manager from the "Managed Software Center."
+* Install 1Password from the "Managed Software Center."
 * Generate random passwords for everything that does not support SSO.
 * Avoid sharing passwords when it can be avoided.
 If it can't, share with the password manager.

 ## Phishing

-Phishing can look real.
+Good phishing looks real.

 * Take this quiz: https://phishingquiz.withgoogle.com/.
 * Use Gmail directly (mobile app or web).